The Real Housewives of Orange County season 6

 The sixth season of The Real Housewives of Orange County, an American reality television series, was broadcast on Bravo.
 It aired from March 6, 2011 until June 20, 2011, and was primarily filmed in Orange County, California.
 Its executive producers are Adam Karpel, Alex Baskin, Douglas Ross, Gregory Stewart, Scott Dunlop, Stephanie Boyriven and Andy Cohen.

-The Real Housewives of Orange County focuses on the lives of Vicki Gunvalson, Tamra Barney, Gretchen Rossi, Alexis Bellino and Peggy Tanous.
+The Real Housewives of Orange County focuses on the lives of Vicki Gunvalson, Tamra Barney, Gretchen Rossi, Alexis Bellino, and Peggy Tanous.
 It consisted of 16 episodes.

+This season marked the only regular appearance of Peggy Tanous.

 Production and crew

 In January 2011, it was revealed that The Real Housewives of Orange County would return for a sixth season and was slated to air in March later that year.
 The season premiere "Amped Blondes and Evil Eyes" was aired on March 6, 2011, while the fifteenth episode "Girl Fight" served as the season finale, and was aired on June 5, 2011.
 It was followed by a two-part reunion that aired on June 12 and June 13, 2011 and a "Lost Footage" special on June 20, 2011, which marked the conclusion of the season.
 Adam Karpel, Alex Baskin, Douglas Ross, Gregory Stewart, Scott Dunlop, Stephanie Boyriven and Andy Cohen are recognized as the series' executive producers; it is produced and distributed by Evolution Media.